 Each student must be certified in CPR (Basic Cardiac Life Support for Healthcare), as part of the application process, and current certification must be maintained for all clinical experiences.
 Written documentation, including presentation of the current card, is required for progression through all of the Nursing Programs.
 Students are responsible for seeking appropriate certification classes, maintaining current certification, and are responsible for paying all fees.
 Students will be notified if the card is expiring and will be expected to get the card renewed prior to it expiring.
 Failure to do so will result in the student not being able to continue in the clinical rotations and may delay progression.
 Clinical make ups are not arranged for students' failure to maintain their current documentation.

 Basic Health Screening

-A current (within the last 3 months) physical examination by the student's health care provider is required before acceptance into the Nursing Program.
+A current (within the last 6 months) physical examination by the student's health care provider is required before acceptance into the Nursing Program.
 The physical form is in the application packet.
-The health screening does not impact acceptance into the program but allows for the program to facilitate any needed accommodations.

 Immunizations/ Vaccinations